 Mr. Foster began his career in the aviation industry more than forty years ago with the founding of a company engaged in the sale, maintenance, rental and leasing of ground support equipment to airlines and airport operators, as well as providing airport snow removal services.
 In 1966, Hudson General Corporation acquired that business.
-Subsequent to its acquisition by Hudson General (now Servisair), the business changed its emphasis to service work and is now one of the largest aviation services companies in North America.
-In 1980, Mr. Foster returned to his roots of dealing in aircraft ground support equipment with the founding of Fortbrand Services.
+Subsequent to its acquisition by Hudson General (now Swissport), the business changed its emphasis to service work and is now one of the largest aviation services companies in the world.
+In 1983, Mr. Foster returned to his roots of dealing in aircraft ground support equipment with the founding of Fortbrand Services.
 Mr. Foster possesses significant relationships with aircraft ground support equipment manufacturers, airlines, airport operators, fixed based operators and aviation services companies.
 Mr. Foster has also acted as a consultant on special projects in the aviation industry and is regularly consulted by financial institutions with respect to his expertise in the valuation of aircraft ground support equipment.

 Prior to joining Fortbrand Services, Peter spent 10 years in the financial services industry.
 His most recent position was Senior Vice President of The Navigator Group, an independent leasing company, where he specialized in originating, structuring and funding leases of aviation ground support equipment.
 Peter has also worked at the The Bank of Tokyo-Mitsubishi, where he served as Vice President in the Structured Finance Group, developing new business and managing a portfolio of loans totaling $300MM to highly leveraged companies in a wide variety of industries.
 Peter's experience also includes serving as a Relationship Manager in JPMorgan Chase Bank's Middle Market Group.
 Peter is a graduate of Duke University.